-Os-Gabella laughed, “If you could kill me we wouldn’t need these damn tests!”
+The immortal queen laughed, “If you could kill me we wouldn’t need these damned experiments!"

 The Age of Ice was a paradise compared to what I endured.
-As men huddled in frozen caves and the Bannor raced across the plains of ash in the Vault of Agares, I was held underneath the fractured surface of the Vault of Camulos.
+As men huddled in frozen candy ves and the Bannor raced across the plains of ash in the Vault of Agares, I was held underneath the fractured surface of the Vault of Aeron.